-Midland College is licensed by the Texas Commission on Fire Protection for Basic Firefighter Certification in Texas.
-The Midland College Fire Academy consists of seven courses, and requires two semesters to complete.
-A new academy "Class" begins in the fall semester of every year.
-A Firefighter Certificate is granted upon successful completion of the academy.
-Students meeting all eligibility requirements will be qualified to take the State of Texas certification examination for Basic Firefighter.
-Enrollment is limited; please contact the program chair or the Health Sciences Division office for details.
+Midland College is licensed by the Texas Commission on Fire Protection (TCFP) for Basic Firefighter Certification in Texas.
+The Midland College Fire Academy consists of seven courses; it requires two semesters to complete.
+A new Academy class begins in the fall semester of every year.
+A Firefighter Certificate is granted upon successful completion of the Academy.
+Students meeting all Midland College and TCFP eligibility requirements will be qualified to take the State of Texas certification examination for Basic Firefighter at the end of the academy.